sreekerpabbathi-crypto/student-performance-prediction/README.md

 ## Limitations

 - 395 students is a fairly small dataset
-- "Assignments" is an approximation, not an original UCI feature — worth noting if asked
+- "Assignments" is an approximation, not an original UCI feature
 - Predictions reflect these two Portuguese schools specifically, may not generalize elsewhere